 Avoid using a trunk-mounted bike rack if you’re going to be using it frequently.
 Over time, this type of bike rack can wear down your paint and cause scratches.
 You should choose one that has large foam pads and thoroughly distributes the weight of the rack throughout many contact points.
 A trunk-mounted bike can be a good option if you only use it on certain occasions.

-Recommended: Best Trunk-Mount Bike Racks
+Also check out: Best Trunk-Mount Bike Racks

-Avoid using a roof-mounted bike rack if you frequently park in a garage.
 If you park your car in a garage, you’ll probably have to remove the bikes before pulling in.
 Not only can this be a hassle if you use your bike rack frequently, but if you forget to remove the bikes it can end up causing lots of damage to your car, bikes, and garage.

-Avoid using a hitch-mounted bike rack if you park in the city.
 A hitch-mounted bike rack will extend the length of your car and make it more difficult to judge distances when reversing.
 This makes it easier to hit parked cars, which can cause damage to both cars and your bikes.

 You should also make sure your bike rack can hold the weight of the bikes safely.
 Check the product specifications on your bike rack to find the weight limit.
 If you’re using a hitch-mounted bike rack, make sure your hitch can support the weight of the bike rack and the bikes combined.